Skip to main content

 This option is available only after one scenario for the next step is created.

-4. In many cases, Labguru's API should be used in order to perform actions as part of the automation.
-Click here to see examples for simple code blocks you can use as part of the Scripter step.
+4. In many cases, Labguru's API should be used to perform actions as part of the automation.
+Click here to see examples of simple code blocks you can use as part of the Scripter step.

 To learn about the available steps and how to use them, click here.

-To find detailed use cases for example, click here or here.
+To find detailed use cases, click here or here.

 Guru Tips: